deajan/osync/README.md

 Osync uses pidlocks to prevent multiple concurrent sync processes on/to the same master / slave replica.
 Be sure a sync process is finished before launching next one, or use osync-batch.
 You may launch concurrent sync processes on the same system but only for different master replicas.

-Currently, it has been tested on CentOS 5.x, 6.x, 7.x, Debian 6.0.7, Linux Mint 14, 15 and 16, Ubuntu 12.04 and 12.10, FreeBSD 8.3 and 10.1.
+Currently, it has been tested on CentOS 5.x, 6.x, 7.x, Debian 6.0.7, Linux Mint 14-17, Ubuntu 12.04 and 12.10, FreeBSD 8.3 and 10.1.
+Microsoft Windows is supported via MSYS or Cygwin.
 Some users report osync to work on MacOS X too.
-Microsoft Windows is supported via MSYS environment.

 ## Installation

-Please note that development of version 1.1 has begun.
-Stable release is v1.01.
+Stable release is v1.1 and will be the last of v1 series.

 Osync has been designed to not delete any data, but rather make backups of conflictual files or soft deletes.
 Nevertheless, you should always have a neat backup of your data before trying a new sync tool.